JetBrains/teamcity-documentation/topics/build-agent.md

 ## Agent Upgrade
 {product="tc"}

-A TeamCity agent is upgraded automatically when necessary.
-The process involves downloading new agent files from the TeamCity server and restarting the agent on the new files.
-In order to successfully accomplish this, the user under whose account the agent runs should have [enough](system-requirements.md#Common+Requirements) permissions.

-Typically, an agent upgrade happens when:
+TeamCity agents are automatically upgraded when needed.
+Typically, this happens when:

 * the server is [upgraded](upgrading-teamcity-server-and-agents.md)
 * an agent plugin is [added](installing-additional-plugins.md) or [updated](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html#PluginsPackaging-AgentUpgradeonUpdatingPlugins) on the server
 * [a new tool is installed](installing-agent-tools.md)

+Upon receiving updated files from the server, an agent can schedule a restart.
+The internal agent logic ensures this happens only when necessary, aiming to maintain agent availability and prevent unnecessary restarts.
+For example, the agent remains operational following the download of a new tool version.
+However, a restart is required when the TeamCity server assigns a build dependent on this tool to the agent.

+For a build agent to execute a restart, a user under whose account this agent runs must possess [sufficient poermissions](system-requirements.md#Common+Requirements).

 ## Agent Upgrade
 {product="tcc"}

-JetBrains hosted agents are upgraded automatically when the server is upgraded.

-The upgrade of self-hosted agents is also automated and involves downloading new agent files from the TeamCity server and restarting the agent on the new files.
-In order to successfully accomplish this, the user under whose account the agent runs should have [enough](system-requirements.md#Common+Requirements) permissions.
+Both JetBrains-hosted and self-hosted agents upgrade automatically when the server is upgraded.
+Note that receiving new files from the server can require an agent restart for the changes to take effect.
+This happens automatically and does not require your interaction, however a user under whose account this agent runs must possess [sufficient poermissions](system-requirements.md#Common+Requirements).

-Typically, an agent upgrade happens when the server is upgraded.

 ## Agent Priority
 {product="tcc"}